 - Standing with your feet together, hinge forward at your waist, and bend your knees, holding your hands just in front of your chest with your elbows out to the sides.

 - Stay low as you simultaneously jump your legs out to each side and reach for your left foot with your right hand.
 Jump your feet back together softly as you bring your hands back to your chest. -Jump your legs out to the sides again, reaching this time for your right foot with your left hand, and then return to the starting position.

 - Continue alternating sides for reps, performing an equal number on each.

 Make it harder: Loop a resistance band around your ankles or thighs.

-Benefits: This move strengthens the glutes and abductors in concert with your obliques as you lift your hips upward, while promoting hip stabilization throughout the move.
+Benefits: The side plank hip lift exercise strengthens the glutes and abductors in concert with your obliques as you lift your hips upward, while promoting hip stabilization throughout the move.

 - Lie on your left side with your legs extended and feet stacked, propping yourself up onto your left forearm.
 Place your right hand on your right hip.